espiritu-jamie/SAMPLE/README.md

 This platform is built using the MERN stack (MongoDB, Express.js, React, Node.js), ensuring a robust, scalable, and responsive user experience.

+- **MongoDB:** A document-oriented NoSQL database used to store application data.
+- **Express.js:** A web application framework for Node.js, designed for building web applications and APIs.
+- **React:** A JavaScript library for building user interfaces, particularly single-page applications where you need fast interactions.
+- **Node.js:** A JavaScript runtime built on Chrome's V8 JavaScript engine, used for building scalable network applications.

+Additionally, we utilize the following technologies for enhanced security and functionality:

+- **JWT (JSON Web Token):** Used for secure user authentication and authorization.
+JWTs allow us to transmit secure information between the client and server as a JSON object.
+- **Bcrypt:** A password hashing library that helps us securely store user passwords.
+By hashing and salting the passwords, bcrypt ensures that even if the password data is compromised, the actual passwords remain secure.

 ## Adaptation from Existing Repository

 This project is adapted from the [AppointDoc repository](https://github.com/OviSarkar62/AppointDoc) by OviSarkar62, which originally focuses on patient/doctor appointments.
 We have customized and extended this to fit the specific needs of a cleaning service management system.